 Regular volunteer work parties and events take place in Oakley Wood.
 Typical tasks include hedgerow planting, coppicing, and management of woodland glades and rides.

 Work parties are run by Warwickshire Wildlife Trust.

 Friends of Oakley Wood

-There is a Friends group dedicated to Oakley Wood.
-Check out their website for more information and upcoming activities.
+Check out the Friends of Oakley Wood website for more information and upcoming activities.